 It is critical that ED candidates communicate directly with the college financial aid office.
-In most cases, you will be required to complete the PROFILE in November, and you may also need to complete other institutional forms.
-The college will likely give you an estimate of your financial aid package at the time of admission.
-Your aid award will likely not become official until after you have filed a FAFSA in order to become eligible for the federal and any state programs already estimated in your financial aid package.
+In most cases, you will be required to complete the FAFSA (available October 1st) and the PROFILE in the fall, and you may also need to complete other institutional forms.
+The college should give you your financial aid package at the time of admission.

 If you are unsure about any aspect of the financial aid application process, be sure to seek help.
 Contact the financial aid offices of the colleges to which you are applying.
 Each financial aid officer knows his/her own school’s particular policies and procedures better than anyone else and is, therefore, in the best position to answer your questions.
 Don’t be shy!

-Once the admissions office has decided to admit a student and the financial aid office has determined that she qualifies for financial aid, the financial aid office will put together her financial aid package -- a combination of several different types of financial assistance:
+Once the admissions office has decided to admit a student and the financial aid office has determined that she qualifies for financial aid, the financial aid office will put together her financial aid package, comprised of several different types of financial assistance:

-- Grants: Federal, state, and institutional grants are financial aid awards that do not have to be repaid.
+Federal, state, and institutional grants are financial aid awards that typically do not have to be repaid.

-- Loans: Frequently interest-free during enrollment, student loans must be repaid, with interest, over several years following graduation.
+Frequently interest-free during enrollment, student loans must be repaid, with interest, over several years following graduation.
 Subsidized Stafford Loans and Perkins Loans are need-based loans on which the federal government pays the interest while the student is enrolled in college and for six months after graduation.
-Any student regardless of her financial aid eligibility can qualify for an unsubsidized Stafford Loan.
+Students may also qualify for an unsubsidized Stafford Loan.

-- Work: The vast majority of financial aid recipients will be expected to hold part-time (usually around ten hours per week) campus jobs in areas such as the library, academic departments, food services, administrative offices, etc.
+The vast majority of financial aid recipients will be expected to hold part-time (usually around 10 hours per week) campus jobs in areas such as the library, academic departments, food services, administrative offices, etc.

 Note: Not all schools guarantee that they will meet the full need of every admitted applicant.
 Most schools that are unable to fund everyone practice “gapping,” meeting less than the full need of some or all applicants.
 Other schools that are unable to offer aid to some applicants choose to deny admission instead.
-While rare, still others practice a policy known as admit/deny under which a student is admitted to an institution but denied aid or put on a waiting list for financial aid.
+Still others practice a policy under which a student is admitted to an institution but denied aid or put on a waiting list for financial aid.

-College-sponsored merit scholarships are awarded to students based on academic achievement (in general or in a specific discipline); geographic, ethnic, or racial diversity; a particular talent (artistic, athletic, etc.); extracurricular involvement (community service, for example); scholarship examinations, etc. They are not based on demonstrated financial need, though, in some cases, financial need is a consideration.
+College-sponsored merit scholarships are awarded to students based on academic achievement (in general or in a specific discipline); geographic, ethnic, or racial diversity; a particular talent (artistic, athletic, etc.); extracurricular involvement (community service, for example), scholarship examinations, etc. They are not based on demonstrated financial need, though, in some cases, financial need is a consideration.
 Schools differ widely in the number and size of scholarships offered.
-Merit scholarships are also available from a wide variety of non-school groups or organizations (for example, churches, corporation, and foundations).
-Information on many such scholarships is available in the College Office and online.
-You are also encouraged to explore other scholarship opportunities via the Internet, the public library, etc.
+Merit scholarships are also available from a wide variety of non-school groups or organizations (for example, religious organizations, corporations, and foundations).
+Information on many such scholarships is available in the College Office, on Naviance, and online.
+You are also encouraged to explore other scholarship opportunities via the internet, the public library, etc.

 For recipients of need-based financial aid, merit scholarships will be incorporated into the aid package.
-Each institution will adjust aid packages according to its own policies, but, legally, schools are unable to use the scholarship to reduce the federally-determined family contribution.
+Each institution will adjust aid packages according to its own policies, but generally, schools are unable to use the scholarship to reduce the federally-determined family contribution.
 Most schools will take one or more of the following approaches: